-Due to Goverment guidelines, and inline with safety regulation, St George, Ivychurch will remain closed until further notice.
+Due to Government guidelines, and inline with safety regulation, St George, Ivychurch is open for Private Prayer only until further notice.

 Church Warden: Margaret Waite 01797 344283